thegettys/hubitat-mqtt-link/README.md

 ### Release Notes

+# Update in Release 2.1.0
+* fix issues with window shades
 # Update in Release 1.0.0
 * BREAKING CHANGES
 * Replace spaces in hub name with dashes to prevent MQTT topic with spaces in the name. `hub name` becomes `hub-name`